derailedapp-legacy/ekranoplan/objects/guild.md

 Some, like Track, or Message are fleshed out outside of this document but most other's should be here for organizational purposes.

 ## Guild Object
+The max guilds a user can be in is 300.

 | field             | type              |
 | ----------------- | ----------------- |